wmtorode/CubeSolvers/README.md

 So, how much faster is this?
 Well a true apples-to-apples comparison has not been done.
 However the C# implementation was tested to complete its search on my AMD Ryzen9 7950X in ~1.5 hours or roughly 28.5 times faster than Kurowski's implementation took on his laptop.
-While the hardware runs at twice the close and IPC has been greatly improved since those days, its very doubtable that it alone is the reason for such an increase in speed.
+While the hardware runs at twice the clock speed and IPC has been greatly improved since those days, its very doubtable that it alone is the reason for such an increase in speed.

 #### Can we go even faster?